mjstratton7/RoboVision/README.txt

 This project implements Native C code and uses JNI objects to communicate with a Java layer (the UI which the user sees, and the android ADK for communicating with the Arduino.

+This requires android 4.1, and has been confirmed to work on a HTC One M7, HTC One M8, and the preferred device is a Samsung Galaxy Canmera 1/2